JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 There are two kinds of options you can specify:

-   * Settings for various metadata, for example, reports folders or source information.
+   * General compiler settings.
-   * Feature flags that turn certain compiler features on or off.
+   * Feature flags enabling or disabling new and experimental features which eventually should become baseline.
-     Feature flags are separated into their own set to avoid churn of top-level properties and help roll out (or deprecate) features and defaults.
+     Feature flags are separated into their own set to avoid churn of top-level properties as new flags are rolled out and deprecated continuously.

 An example of such a configuration: